Picks from Claire Kohda

 Palimpsest

-Lisa Wool-Rim Sjoeblom
+Lisa Wool-Rim Sjoblom

 This graphic novel memoir tells the story of the author, a Korean adoptee in Sweden, trying to discover more about her origins, and contending for the first time with becoming a mother.
 The writing and drawings in this book explain complex familial relationships and crises of identity in such beautiful and subtle ways.